 The best sunscreen to use

-One misconception about sunscreen is the use causes it to block the absorption of vitamin D, but that isn’t true.
-Regardless of sunscreen use or not, adequate amounts of vitamin D are still absorbed by the body.
-So sunscreen blocks the wrong stuff while letting the good things in.
+One misconception about sunscreen is that its use causes it to block vitamin D absorption, but that isn’t true.
+Regardless if sunscreen is used, the body still absorbs adequate amounts of vitamin D. So sunscreen blocks the wrong stuff while letting the good things in.
 The FDA recommends products labeled broad spectrum for well-rounded protection.

-Another obstacle to using sunscreen with darker skin is the mineral-based sunscreens with zinc oxide and titanium oxide.
+Another obstacle to using sunscreen for darker skin is the mineral-based sunscreens with zine and titanium oxide.
 They tend to cause a white film.
 In addition, many companies are marketing to fairer-skinned people and lack diversity in their advertising.
 Companies are now developing sunscreen catered to black and brown people.
 Two, in particular, are Black Girl Sunscreen and Bolden.

 Another sunscreen benefit is its anti-aging properties.
 Not only does the sun cause skin cancer, but it makes us look older.
 As an active woman of color, I need a lightweight formula that protects me from sweat and the sun.
 FRE skincare is perfect for that.
 Check out their Protect Me daily SPF 30 for the active woman.

-Now that you know the details of why you need to wear sunscreen, it is essential to let others know.
-The more examples we have out there for others to follow, the quicker we can decrease this health disparity.
-Therefore, we must add sunscreen protection to the list of education in our community.
+Now that you know why you need to wear sunscreen, it is essential to let others know.
+The more examples we have for others to follow, the quicker we can decrease this health disparity.
+Therefore, we must add sunscreen protection to our community’s education list.